 World heritage site

 Perhaps the most notable and distinguishing recognition that the Galapagos Archipelago has been awarded is its title as a world heritage site, granted by UNESCO.
 UNESCO aims to promote the “identification, protection and preservation of cultural and natural heritage around the world considered to be of outstanding value to humanity.”
 As such, this title is a great honor for the Galapagos Islands and those who seek to protect the archipelago.

 The Galapagos Archipelago was among one of the first destinations added to the World Heritage List in 1978, and not without reason.
 Located at the intersection of five ocean currents, UNESCO describes the Galapagos as a “‘melting pot’ of marine species.”
-The classification was based on four different criteria: the diversity of underwater wildlife and geomorphological forms; the continuum of geological and geomorphological features formed by the joining of three major tectonic plates; the unique examples of the effect of ecological, evolutionary and biogeographic processes on flora and fauna, as well as adaptive radiation; and, their incredibly high levels of species diversity and endemism.
+The classification was based on four different criteria: the diversity of Galapagos wildlife and geomorphological forms; the continuum of geological and geomorphological features formed by the joining of three major tectonic plates; the unique examples of the effect of ecological, evolutionary and biogeographic processes on flora and fauna, as well as adaptive radiation; and, their incredibly high levels of species diversity and endemism.
 Begin your Galapagos tour today.

 The Galapagos Archipelago is an outstanding example of the interaction between natural events, and plant and animal life, as well as the interaction between marine and terrestrial biotas, providing experts with critical information regarding the evolution of species in continually changing environments.
 Nevertheless, its purity, beauty, and diversity make this a one-of-a-kind destination for families, divers and explorers, as has been proven time and time again.